hwhitehead/hwhitehead.github.io/_pages/visuals.md

 {% include base_path %}

 ## Chronology of Binary Formation
-Energetic evolutiion of a close encounter between two black holes embdedded in an AGN disc, simulation in 3D with a adiabatic gas equation of state.
+Energetic evolutiion of a close encounter between two black holes embdedded in an AGN disc, simulated in 3D with a adiabatic gas equation of state using [Athena++](https://github.com/PrincetonUniversity/athena).
 A stable binary is formed by dissipation to gas gravity during the first periapsis passes; during subseuquent passes the binary loses further energy to the gas and shrinks.
 Images in the top left panel produced using DART, a homebrew raytracing code in Python.
 Read the parent paper [here](/publication/Whitehead2025).

 <video width="1000" height="1100" controls loop="" muted= "" autoplay ="">
     <source src="http://hwhitehead.github.io/images/fid_panel.mp4">
 </video>

 ## Raytraced Emission from Supernova-Jet Interaction
-Synthetic radio emission generated from axisymmetric relativistic hydrodynamic simulations of a supernovae followed by a jet, compared to real observations of CirX1.
-Axisymmetric data is interpolated onto a 3D Cartesian grid and then traced using DART.
+Images of synthetic radio emission generated from axisymmetric relativistic hydrodynamic simulations of a supernovae followed by a jet, compared to real observations of CirX1.
+Following simulation using [PLUTO](https://github.com/cheshirepezz/PLUTO), the axisymmetric hydro data was interpolated onto a 3D Cartesian grid and then traced using DART.
 Parent paper is in the final stages of prep.

 <p align="center">
   <img src="http://hwhitehead.github.io/images/novae_render.png"/>